VictorCarranza0/fundamentos/README.md

 ### Conclusiones

-A modo de respuesta a las preguntas plantadas.
+A modo de respuesta a las preguntas plantadas o a los objetivos.

 :octocat: :metal: